bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 The first ZIO feature I got hooked on was [error management](https://zio.dev/reference/error-management/).

 Previously I would have used constructs like Try, Either, Option to handle errors.
-These constructs are great and they make functional composition of errors much more elegant than using try/catch blocks (which are actually not composable at all).
+These constructs are great, and they make functional composition of errors much more elegant than using try/catch blocks (which are actually not composable at all).

 But ZIO's error handling mechanisms goes to the next level.
 They provide a domain-driven, unified, functional, explicit, type-safe way of dealing with failures.